-The Dean of Students (or designee) appoints members of the College's faculty/staff and student body to the College Hearing Board (the Board).
-Board members receive annual training relative to the student conduct process.
-For cases involving sexual assault, domestic violence, dating violence, and stalking, a select group of Board members receive further training on federal/state laws, the effects of trauma, and other issues related to allegations of sexual violence.
+The Vice Provost and Dean for Student Affairs (or designee) will determine the composition of the College Hearing Board.
+The Board is generally comprised of three (3) voting members of the College's faculty/staff and/or student body who have been appointed by the Vice Provost and Dean for Student Affairs, in consultation with the Provost and Executive Vice President, and who have received annual training relative to the student conduct process.
+For cases involving sexual assault, domestic violence, dating violence, and stalking, a select group of board members will receive further training on federal/state laws, the effects of trauma, and other issues related to allegations of sexual violence.